hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 ### <a name="catalog_node"></a> /v1/catalog/node/\<node\>

-This endpoint is hit with a GET and returns the node provided services.
+This endpoint is hit with a GET and returns the node's registered services.
-By default the datacenter of the agent is queried, however the dc can be provided using the "?dc=" query parameter.
+By default, the datacenter of the agent is queried;
+however, the dc can be provided using the "?dc=" query parameter.
-The node being queried must be provided after the slash.
+The node being queried must be provided on the path.

 It returns a JSON body like this: